PelionIoT/mbed-edge-examples/pt-example/README.md

 On Mbed Cloud, you should see the mediated endpoints appear as new devices and they should have the sensors as resources, two temperature sensors and a thermostat sensor.
+NOTE: Your mediated endpoints may have different Device-ID prefixes.
+If you want to check your mediated endpoints result via Pelion Portal, please enable 'Registered only' filter in the 'Devices' section.

 The `pt-example` supports optional command-line parameters, see the help with: